 Code Function Result Text message Action 264 Magnetic tape drive Aborted Test setup error: No tape drive found Check the cable and power connections to the drive.
 Refer to the information that is provided with the tape drive.
-If the problem persists, call for service.
-Failed The load/mount test failed for device n on adapter m Refer to the information provided with the tape drive. (where $n$ is the number of the device and $m$ is the adapter number) If the problem persists, call for service.
+If the problem remains, call for service.
+Failed The load/mount test failed for device n on adapter m Refer to the information provided with the tape drive. (where $n$ is the number of the device and $m$ is the adapter number) If the problem remains, call for service.
 The Self-diagnostic failed for device n on adapter m .
-Note: The push button test is applicable only to SCSI tape drives that have a (where $n$ is the number of the device and $m$ is the adapter number) push button.
-The unload/eject test failed for device $n$ on adapter $m$ (where $n$ is the number of the device and $m$ is the adapter number) The unload/eject push button test failed for device n on adapter m (where $n$ is the number of the device and $m$ is the adapter number) The Read/Write Self-diagnostic failed for device n on adapter m Insert a new tape cartridge; then, run the diagnostic test again. (where $n$ is the number of the device and $m$ is the adapter number) Refer to the information that is provided with the tape drive.
-If the problem persists, call for service.
-301 Keyboard Failed On system board keyboard test failed Verify that the keyboard cable is connected.
-If the problem remains, replace the keyboard cable.
-If the problem persists, call for service.
+Note: The push button test is applicable only to SCSI (where n is the number of the device and m is the adapter number) tape drives that have a push button.
+The unload/eject test failed for device n on adapter m (where n is the number of the device and m is the adapter number) The unload/eject push button test failed for device $n$ on adapter $m$ (where n is the number of the device and m is the adapter number) The Read/Write Self-diagnostic failed for device $n$ on adapter $m$ Insert a new tape cartridge; then, run the diagnostic test again. (where $n$ is the number of the device and $m$ is the adapter number) Refer to the information that is provided with the tape drive.
+If the problem remains, call for service.
+301 Keyboard Failed On system board keyboard test failed 1.
+Verify that the keyboard cable is connected.
+2. If the problem remains, replace the keyboard cable.
+If the problem remains, call for service.
 302 Mouse Failed On system board pointing device test failed.
 Replace the pointing device.
-If the problem persists, call for service.
+If the problem remains, call for service.
 305 Video monitor Any message Refer to the information that came with the monitor.
-405 Ethernet rnet Failed In PCI slot n Replace the Ethernet adapter in slot n .
-If the problem persists, (where n is the PCI slot number in which the failing Ethernet adapter is installed) call for service.
+405 Ethernet Failed In PCI slot n (where n is the PCI slot number in which the failing Ethernet adapter is installed) Replace the Ethernet adapter in slot n .
+If the problem remains, call for service.
 On system board Call for service.

 Code Function Result Text message Action

-415 Analog/digital modem Not applicable No modem was detected Verify that the modem is properly attached to the server.
+415 Analog/digital modem Not applicable No modem was detected 1.
+Verify that the modem is properly attached to the server.

 If the problem remains, replace the modem.

-If the problem persists, call for service.
+If the problem remains, call for service.

-PCI modem detected but not enabled Change the configuration to enable the modem.
+PCI modem detected but not enabled 1.
+Change the configuration to enable the modem.

-If the problem remains, replace the modem.
+2. If the problem remains, replace the modem.

-If the problem persists, call for service.
+If the problem remains, call for service.

 Failed Modem reset failed Replace the modem.

-If the problem persists, call for service.
+If the problem remains, call for service.

 No dialtone detected Make sure that the phone line attached to the modem has a dial tone.
 (Connect a phone to the line and listen, if necessary.)
 If there is no tone, have the phone line serviced.

-If the problem remains, replace the modem.
+2. If the problem remains, replace the modem.

-If the problem persists, call for service.
+If the problem remains, call for service.